LiamRiddell/vscode-plainly/README.md

 * [Markdown Syntax Reference](https://help.github.com/articles/markdown-basics/)

 ## Developers
 - Project is wrote in Javascript for speed of development as an early plugin concept.
-If the plugin gainst traction we will be looking into moving into the recommended TypeScript implementation instead which will allow us to implement additional features easier and make a more stable plugin.
+If the plugin gains traction, we will re-write the project in the recommended TypeScript implementation instead.
+This will allow us to implement additional features easier and make a more stable plugin.

 ## Special thanks 💕